handsomecode/Touchpose/README.md

 `-becomeKeyWindow` using _method swizzling_.
 Method swizzling is supported by the Objective-C runtime, but it’s usually considered a dangerous practice, especially when done on classes you don’t own.
-Furthermore, it only works if you’re the only one swizzling—if some other class is also swizzling methods on the same class, things may go amok.
-My recommendation is to only use this code in private builds when you want to demo your app to an audience on a projector.
+Furthermore, it only works if you’re the only one swizzling — if some other class is also swizzling methods on the same class, things may go amok.
+The recommendation is to only use this code in private builds when you want to demo your app to an audience on a projector.

 To use Touchposé with an app, indicate that `QTouchposeApplication` should be used instead of `UIApplication`.
-This is done by specifying the application class in UIApplicationMain:
+This is done by specifying the application class in UIApplicationMain.

-        int main(int argc, char *argv[])
-        {
-            @autoreleasepool
-            {
-                return UIApplicationMain(argc, argv,
-                                         NSStringFromClass([QTouchposeApplication class]),
-                                         NSStringFromClass([QAppDelegate class]));
-            }
-        }

-That’s it; no other steps are needed.
-By default, touch events are only displayed when actually connected to an external device.
-If you want to always show touch events, set the `alwaysShowTouches` property of `QTouchposeApplication` to `YES`.

-## Swift
+### Swift

 (tested on Xcode 9 beta 3)

 Remove `@UIApplicationMain` from your AppDelegate file.

-After adding Touchpose to your project you will need a main.swift file that has the line in it:
+After adding Touchpose to your project you will need a main.swift file that has one line in it:

 ```
 UIApplicationMain(CommandLine.argc, UnsafeMutableRawPointer(CommandLine.unsafeArgv)